 Researchers at the University of Illinois Cancer Center work together to study and improve the care, prevention and treatment of cancer.
 Collaborative research activities are promoted, bringing together a variety of disciplines and including basic, clinical, prevention and control studies.

-Surgical Pathology rotations at UI Hospital offer the resident a broad exposure to a wide variety of complex specimens, including an emphasis on melanoma and ophthalmic, soft tissue, hepatic, gastrointestinal, and transplantation (liver, kidney, small bowel, pancreas, and islet cell) pathology.
+Surgical Pathology rotations at UI Hospital offer the resident a broad exposure to a wide variety of complex specimens from several services including hepatic, gastrointestinal, breast, genitourinary, pediatric, neural, ophthalmic, and transplantation (liver, kidney, small bowel) pathology.
 Cytopathology rotations allow training in performance and interpretation of fine needle aspiration biopsies, as well as interpretation of gynecologic and non-gynecologic specimens.
-The Clinical Laboratories provide training in multiple aspects of clinical pathology practice: Clinical Chemistry, Microbiology, Transfusion Medicine, Hematopathology, HLA/ Tissue Typing, Cytogenetics, and Molecular Pathology.
+The Clinical Laboratories provide training in multiple aspects of clinical pathology practice: Clinical Chemistry, Microbiology, Transfusion Medicine, Hematopathology, HLA/ Tissue Typing, Informatics, Next Generation sequencing and Molecular Pathology.

 Jesse Brown VA Medical Center

 The Jesse Brown VA Medical Center is a 188-bed acute care facility, which also encompasses four outpatient clinics.
 Jesse Brown VAMC provides care to approximately 60,000 veterans who reside in the City of Chicago and Cook County, Illinois and in six counties in northwestern Indiana.